jackalperstein/data550_final_project/README.md

 1. How to generate the final report and a brief description of the contents of the report

     -   Run the git command `make` and the report will generate.
-The report.html creating is the first item on the Makefile and all dependent objects and code are contained in the makefile.
-The contents are a table
+The code to create report.html is the first item on the Makefile and all dependent objects and code are contained in the makefile.
+The contents are a table which details demographic information about our study population and a chart that details the number of daily ER visits in the study.

 2. Table Code